yahoo/fluxible/docs/api/Actions.md

 ## Action Context

 Actions have the most access to the Flux context.
-The context contains the following methods:
+The context contains the following methods and properties:

 ### `dispatch(eventName, payload)`